climatecrew/nb_integration/README.md

 We have a build and deploy workflow defined in [CircleCI](https://circleci.com).
 You will need access to the [climatecrew](https://circleci.com/gh/climatecrew) team in CircleCI.

 When you push the `master` branch, Circle runs the test suite, and if it passes it will deploy to Heroku.
+The `master` branch is protected with status checks on CI.

 We have a Heroku pipeline, crew-1, to deploy staging and then production.